vinfalardeau/vinfalardeau.github.io/malawi/RP-Malcomb-Report.md

 The study region is the country of Malawi.
 The spatial support of input data includes DHS survey points, Traditional Authority boundaries, and raster grids of flood risk (0.833 degree resolution) and drought exposure (0.416 degree resolution).

 The original study was published without data or code, but has detailed narrative description of the methodology.
 The methods used are feasible for undergraduate students to implement following completion of one introductory GIS course.
 The study states that its data is available for replication in 23 African countries.
+The practical reasoning for this replication is to verify the spatial distribution of climate vulnerability in Malawi, making it easier to respond to, and prepare for, climate change while keeping in mind the welfare of the most vulnerable.

 ### Data Description and Variables